A picture containing drawing, clock

 All this for a FIVER per entry!

-So, without further ado – here are the costings for 2023:
+So, without further ado – here are the Player Costs for this Season.

 Batting